Quickly exit this site by pressing the Escape key Leave this site

 Working with the community is a vital part of making Project Servator a success, so if you have any questions, please feel free to talk to our officers.

-You have an important role to play in helping to keep the airport safe by reporting anything that doesn't feel right, for example, an unattended item or someone acting suspiciously.
+You have an important role to play in helping to keep the airport and city of Brighton safe by reporting anything that doesn't feel right, for example, an unattended item or someone acting suspiciously.

 If you see something suspicious, please tell a police officer, use our online form to tell us about possible terrorist activity or call the confidential Anti Terrorist Hotline on 0800 789 321, or if it's an emergency, call 999.